Explicit partial and functional differential equations for beables or observables: Introduction

-I then present PDE sand FDEs for pure configuration \K beables or observables as well as for pure momentum ones.
+\ni I next present PDEs and FDEs for pure configuration \K beables or observables as well as for pure momentum ones.
 Solutions to the former are already known, whereas solutions to the latter remain largely a mathematical problem posed in the present article, as is the matter of Dirac beables.
-More specifically, the current paper considers (Sec 2) new examples of \K beables from the new extended set of RPMs presented in \cite{AMech, ASphe} (in addition to the earlier RPMs \cite{BB82, B03} whose beables were already considered in \cite{ABeables} and in more detail for 3 and 4 particles in 2-$d$ in \cite{FileR, QuadI}).
+More specifically, the current article considers (Sec 2) new examples of \K beables from the new extended set of RPMs presented in \cite{AMech, ASphe} (in addition to the earlier RPMs \cite{BB82, B03} whose beables were already considered in \cite{ABeables} and in more detail for 3 and 4 particles in 2-$d$ in \cite{FileR, QuadI}).
 Sec 3 recollects beables or observables in Electromagnetism and Yang--Mills Theory for useful comparison.
 Finally, Sec 4 provides the explicit equations for Dirac and \K beables or observables for GR, including posing the pure momentum beables FDE for this case of \K beables or observables.